mcv-m6-video/mcv-m6-2021-team3/README.md

 * main.py: Contains the pipeline to execute the different tasks.
 * datasets.py: Contains functions related to reading and organizing the information from the different datasets.
 * visualize.py: Gets functions to plot the different results.
-* noise.py: Has the function related to adding noise to the bounding boxes.
+* utils.py: Has other functions, such as one related to adding noise to the bounding boxes.
-* utils.py:
 * metrics.py: Contains function to evaluate the performance of the method.

 ### How to execute